pranavsinghps1/DEDL/README.md

 We assume that the practitioner has a working installation (latest recommended) of Pytorch, Numpy, matplotlib and pandas.

-## Updates
-### July 26, 2022
-* Added example and support for [ CoAtNet](https://arxiv.org/abs/2106.04803).
-This is a hybrid architecture with the abilities of CNN and Transformers, developed to overcome the shortcomings of transformers in low data regimes.
-Results have been updated in [RESULTS.md](RESULTS.md)

-### July 13, 2022
-* Initial Code release for DEDL

 # Explore the files